Vyral/base-template/_drafts/do-you-really-need-20-down-to-buy-a-home.md

 {% include youtube.html %}

+<center><em>You don’t need a massive down payment to afford a home.
+Here are a few of the different options you have.</em></center>

-Regardless of what you may have heard, you do not need 20% down to buy a home.
+<br>Regardless of what you may have heard, you do not need 20% down to buy a home.
 In fact, there are a ton of different loan programs out there that offer a variety of down payment options and can cater to your needs as a homebuyer.

 In the Salt Lake Valley, there are over 13 cities.
 Each of these cities may have a different grant or loan program in addition to those available through private lenders. **There are so many options available besides the traditional 20% down**.